cavalab/ellyn/README.md

 learner.fit(X,Y)
 ```

-You have now learned a model for your data, as well as a predictor that uses the chosen machine learning algorithm with these feaures.
+You have now learned a model for your data.
 Predict your model's response on a new set of variables as

 ```python
 y_pred = learner.predict(X_unseen)